hubertgrzeskowiak/puppet-docs/source/guides/style_guide.markdown

     }
 ```

 ### 10.6.
-Display Order of Parameters
+Display order of parameters

 In parameterized class and defined type declarations, required parameters must be listed before optional parameters (that is, parameters with defaults).
 Required parameters are parameters which are not set to anything, including undef.
-For example, parameters that specify passwords have no reasonable default value.
+For example, parameters such as passwords or IP addresses might not have reasonable default values.

 **Good:**